jamie3/gradle-mqsicreatebar-plugin/README.md

 </Broker>
 ```

-To override the configurable property you must define
+To override the configurable property you must define the following within the build.config file.

 ```
 environment {